02 /01 /2022

 Equipment operators will usually stop operating engines that are overheating, but their mistake is continuing operations when a hydraulic system overheats.
 When a hydraulic system reaches a temperature that is too high, it will begin to destroy the various components of the system.

-Heat that exceeds that of the safe minimum operating temperature, usually about 82 degrees Celsius, will cause the seals and hoses to fail prematurely and the oil to degrade faster.
+Hydraulic systems dissipate heat using cooling circuit components, but the heat that exceeds that of the safe minimum operating temperature, usually about 82 degrees Celsius, will cause the seals and hoses to fail prematurely and the oil to degrade faster.

 An overheating system usually points to other issues occurring that need attention.
 Ignoring a system that is running too hot is a big mistake, as it will cause damage and it will mean you've missed other problems within the system.